Copyright Derek O'Reilly, Dundalk Institute of Technology (DkIT), Dundalk, Co. Louth, Ireland.

 The full project code for the "Cars" Worked Example that is described below can be downloaded from this link.

-To apply React routing to the "Cars" React app that we developed in the basic app lesson on the previous webpage, we only need to update the client-side client/src/App.js file.
+To apply React routing to the "Cars" React app that we developed using functional components in the functional components section of these notes, we only need to update the client-side client/src/App.js file.

 Include the Router Components